 Reduced oxygen packaging (ROP) is a process used to package food that increases shelf life by reducing the amount of oxygen within the package.
 ROP can significantly slow down or prevent the growth of spoilage organisms, such as pseudomonas, yeasts, and molds.
 These three organisms are responsible for texture changes, odors, slime, and an off taste.
 Potentially hazardous foods (PHF) that are vacuum-sealed may require a HACCP plan.
-Most pathogenic (i.e. disease-causing) bacteria that are concerns in food are aerobic, meaning they thrive in oxygen-rich environments; however, there are two that are either anaerobic or facultative anaerobic organisms of concern when conducting ROP, Clostridium botulinum and Listeria monocytogenes.
+Most pathogenic (i.e. diseasecausing) bacteria that are concerns in food are aerobic, meaning they thrive in oxygen-rich environments; however, there are two organisms of concern when conducting ROP, Clostridium botulinum and Listeria monocytogenes; Clostridium botulinum is an anaerobic pathogen and Listeria monocytogenes is a facultative anaerobe.